 How far can Tile and Chipolo track?

-Tile Pro's Bluetooth reaches about 500 feet in open air.
-Chipolo Pop reaches about 200 feet.
-Beyond Bluetooth range, both rely on crowd networks -- Tile's 50M+ users or Apple/Google's billion-device networks -- to relay the last known location.
+Tile Pro’s Bluetooth reaches about 500 feet in open air.
+Chipolo Pop reaches about 300 feet (90 meters) per its product page.
+Beyond Bluetooth range, both rely on crowd networks — Tile’s 50M+ users or Apple/Google’s billion-device networks — to relay the last known location.

 Are Tile and Chipolo trackers safe from stalking?